nolleh/mcp-gateway/README.md

-# MCPHub Gateway
+# MCP Server Gateway

-A gateway service that connects Claude Desktop to MCPHub servers, enabling access to a wide range of MCP (Model Context Protocol) servers.
+A gateway service that bridges the stdio-based Model Context Protocol (MCP) implementation in Claude Desktop with HTTP/SSE-based MCP servers.
+This solves the protocol compatibility gap since Claude Desktop currently only supports stdio-based MCP servers.
+See the discussion [here](https://github.com/orgs/modelcontextprotocol/discussions/16).

+## Why This Gateway?

+Claude Desktop App currently only supports stdio protocol for MCP servers, while many MCP servers use HTTP with Server-Sent Events (SSE) transport.
+This gateway acts as a protocol translator, allowing Claude Desktop to communicate with any HTTP/SSE MCP server by:
+1. Accepting stdio input from Claude Desktop
+2. Converting and forwarding requests to HTTP/SSE MCP servers
+3. Converting SSE responses back to stdio format for Claude Desktop

 ## Installation